Google’s New “Maximize Conversion Value” Smart Bidding Strategy: How Does it Work?

-“My team has been leveraging different types of Smart Bidding campaigns while in Beta for many of our clients and have exceeded goals and seen stronger monthly ROAS and transaction scale than in previous months.
+BVA's team leveraged different types of Smart Bidding campaigns while in Beta for many of our clients and exceeded goals and saw stronger monthly ROAS and transaction scale than in previous months.
 A handful of BVA clients had record breaking months as a result of Smart Bidding campaigns.

 To put the magnitude of this new feature into perspective, the results speak for themselves.
 We tested Smart Shopping campaigns for numerous clients and have seen as high as a 130% increase in ROAS at a 105% higher spend.
-We have also tested Maximize Conversion Value with BVA clients and saw a 26% higher ROAS.
+We have also tested Maximize Conversion Bid Strategy in Adwords with BVA clients and saw a 26% higher ROAS.